 Developed for the Atelier des Lumières in Paris, Culturespaces Digital Tech coordinates and implements cutting-edge technologies to put on digital exhibitions with the best possible sound and image quality.

 In 2012, Culturespaces presented immersive exhibitions at Carrières des Lumières using AMIEX® technology.
 The original technology proved to be limited in terms of meeting the needs of holding ever more creative exhibitions using over 100 video projectors.
 In collaboration with French companies, Culturespaces developed more high-performance and innovative technologies to create and put on increasingly complex immersive digital projects, on a huge scale.
-They were installed at the Atelier des Lumières in Paris in 2018, then used at the Bunker de Lumières in South Korea, the Carrières de Lumières in Baux-de-Provence, the Bassins des Lumières in Bordeaux, and will soon be in use at the Infinity des Lumières in Dubai, the Hall des Lumières in New York as well as the Hall des Lumières in Dortmund, and will soon be in use at the Port des Lumières in Hamburg.
+They were installed at the Atelier des Lumières in Paris in 2018, then used at the Bunker de Lumières in South Korea, the Carrières des Lumières in Les Baux-de-Provence, the Bassins des Lumières in Bordeaux, the Infinity des Lumières in Dubai, the Hall des Lumières in New York as well as the Phoenix des Lumières in Dortmund, and will soon be in use at the Port des Lumières in Hamburg.